 Behavioural therapy aims to change behaviours which are harmful or not helpful.
 For example, if you have BDD and you constantly check your reflection in the mirror, the therapist might encourage you to cut this down.
 The therapist also teaches you how to control anxiety when you face up to changing your behaviour.
 For example, by using breathing techniques.

-Cognitive behavioural therapy (CBT) is a mixture of the two where you may benefit from changing both thoughts and behaviours.
+Cognitive behavioural therapy (CBT) is a mixture of the two where you may benefit from changing your thoughts and your behaviours.
 This is the most common treatment for BDD.

 How can I get CBT?

-Your doctor may refer you to a therapist who has been trained in CBT.
+Your doctor can refer you to a therapist who has been trained in CBT.
 This may be a psychologist, psychiatrist, psychiatric nurse, or other healthcare professional.
-However, there are limited numbers of CBT therapists available on the NHS and there may be waiting lists for therapists in some areas.
-However, government policy is to make CBT more widely available on the NHS.

 Therapy is usually done in weekly sessions of about 50 minutes each, for several weeks.
 This is sometimes done in a group setting, and sometimes one-to-one, depending on various factors, such as the severity of the problem.
 Sometimes, CBT can be done via regular telephone conversations with a therapist.

 Although they are often used to treat depression, SSRI antidepressant medicines can also reduce the symptoms of BDD, even if you are not depressed.
 They work by interfering with brain chemicals (neurotransmitters), such as serotonin, which may be involved in causing symptoms of BDD.
 SSRI antidepressants include citalopram, fluoxetine, fluvoxamine, paroxetine and sertraline.
 The one most commonly used to treat BDD is fluoxetine, as this is the one with the most research evidence to say that it works well for BDD.